Multirious/bevy_tween/README.md

   The first crate I discovered and tried to do tweening with in Bevy.
   Their method of `Lens` is great and so it's present in this crate.
   Now called `Interpolator`.
-Usage maybe similar but internally is entitely different.
+Usages may be similar but is implemented differently.

 - [`godot`](https://github.com/godotengine/godot)